jkopanski/denotational-hardware/readme.md

-## Denotationally designed hardware in Agda
+## Denotational hardware design in Agda